Mr-aicoder/RepoPilot/README.md

 Semantic Search (RAG): Load and embed repository content into a vector store to perform semantic searches.
 Ask high-level questions about the codebase's purpose, architecture, or specific functionalities.

-File Tree Visualization: Get a quick overview of the repository's structure with an interactive file tree.
+File Tree Visualization: Get a quick overview of the repository's structure with an interactive file tree

 Specialized Code Debugging & Error Solving: